 Elephant rocks in Denmark is another beach that has to be seen to be believed, with huge rocks dotted around the blue ocean, you can see where it gets its name.
 It is a remote beach and is around a 5-hour drive outside of Perth but is well worth a visit.

 Cottesloe Beach Perth

 Hidden Gems South Australia Beaches

 South Australia is predominantly a dry and arid region of the country but it also has some very good beaches, especially around the state capital of Adelaide.
 That being said, there are also some hidden gems, let’s take a closer look.

-- Maslin Beach in Adelaide is primarily famed for being a nudist beach, but this isn’t mandatory and other notable elements of this spectacular beach are the beautiful cliffs, in tones ranging from white to red, a real eye-catching natural design.
-The beach is ideal for swimming with its calm waters and is popular with hikers.
+Maslin Beach in Adelaide is primarily famed for being a nudist beach, but this isn’t mandatory and other notable elements of this spectacular beach are the beautiful cliffs, in tones ranging from white to red, a real eye-catching natural design.

-- The western river cove on Kangaroo island is an amazing beach with stunning blue waters and white sands surrounded by green hillsides.
-The beach is known to be relatively difficult to reach but it worth the trip once there for the natural beauty.
-The variety of marine life that lives among the reefs here is incredible and so taking part in some snorkelling is a must during your visit.
+The western river cove on Kangaroo island is an amazing beach with stunning blue waters and white sands surrounded by green hillsides.
+The beach is known to be relatively difficult to reach but it is worth the trip once there for the natural beauty.

-- Glenelg beach in Adelaide is probably the most popular beach for tourists in the state and there is good reason for this, there are multiple things to experience here such as a vast array of seafood restaurants where you can enjoy fresh food whilst enjoying a glorious sunset as well as many beach activities like swimming with the dolphins or enjoying a scuba dive.
+Glenelg beach in Adelaide is probably the most popular beach for tourists in the state and there is a good reason for this.
+There are multiple things to experience here such as a vast array of seafood restaurants where you can enjoy fresh food whilst enjoying a glorious sunset.

 When Is The Best Time To Visit An Australian Beach?